Devil in Christianity: Early Protestant thought

-Martin Luther taught that the devil was real, personal and powerful.
+Martin Luther taught that the Devil was real, personal and powerful.
 Evil was not a deficit of good, but the presumptuous will against God, his word and his creation.
-He also affirmed the reality of witchcraft caused by the devil.
+He also affirmed the reality of witchcraft caused by the Devil.
 However, he denied the reality of witches' flight and metamorphoses, regarded as imagination instead.
-The devil could also possess someone.
-He opined that the possessed might feel the devil in himself, as a believer feels the Holy Spirit in his body.
+The Devil could also possess someone.
+He opined that the possessed might feel the Devil in himself, as a believer feels the Holy Spirit in his body.
 In his Theatrum Diabolorum, Luther lists several hosts of greater and lesser devils.
 Greater devils would incite to greater sins, like unbelief and heresy, while lesser devils to minor sins like greed and fornication.
 Among these devils also appears Asmodeus known from the Book of Tobit.
 These anthropomorphic devils are used as stylistic devices for his audience, although Luther regards them as different manifestations of one spirit (i.e. the devil).

-Calvin taught the traditional view of the devil as a fallen angel.
+John Calvin taught the traditional view of the Devil as a fallen angel.
 Calvin repeats the simile of Saint Augustine: "Man is like a horse, with either God or the Devil as rider."
 In interrogation of Servetus who had said that all creation was part of God, Calvin asked: "what of the Devil?"
 Servetus responded that "all things are a part and portion of God".

 Protestants regarded the teachings of the Catholic Church as undermined by Satan's agency, since they were seen as having replaced the teachings of the Bible with invented customs.
 Unlike heretics and witches, Protestants saw Catholics as following Satan unconsciously.
-By abandoning the ceremonial rituals and intercession upheld by the Catholic Church, reformers emphasized individual resistance against the temptations of the devil.
-Among Luther's teachings to ward off the devil was a recommendation of music since "the Devil cannot stand gaiety."
+By abandoning the ceremonial rituals and intercession upheld by the Catholic Church, reformers emphasized individual resistance against the temptations of the Devil.
+Among Luther's teachings to ward off the Devil was a recommendation of music since "the Devil cannot stand gaiety."

 Anabaptists and Dissenters

-David Joris was the first of the Anabaptists to suggest the devil was only an allegory (c.
+David Joris was the first of the Anabaptists to suggest the Devil was only an allegory (c.
 1540); this view found a small but persistent following in the Netherlands.
-The devil as a fallen angel symbolized Adam's fall from God's grace and Satan represented a power within man.
+The Devil as a fallen angel symbolized Adam's fall from God's grace and Satan represented a power within man.

-Thomas Hobbes (1588–1679) used the devil as a metaphor.
-The devil, Satan and similar figures mentioned throughout the Bible, refer in his work Leviathan to offices or qualities but not individual beings.
+Thomas Hobbes (1588–1679) used the Devil as a metaphor.
+The Devil, Satan and similar figures mentioned throughout the Bible, refer in his work Leviathan to offices or qualities but not individual beings.

 However, these views remained very much a minority view at this time.
 Daniel Defoe in his The Political History of the Devil (1726) describes such views as a form of "practical atheism".
 Defoe wrote "those who believe there is a God, [...] acknowledge the debt of homage which mankind owes [...] to nature, and to believe the existence of the Devil is a like debt to reason".